cariestevez/cariestevez/README.md

 </div>
 </html>

-- 👩‍💻 I’m currently working on [Transcendence](https://github.com/deniz-oezdemir/Transcendence)
 - 👯 I’m looking to collaborate in creative open source projects
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/carinaestevezorth)
-- 👽 Pronouns: she/her
+- 👽 Pronouns: she/her, they/them
 <!--
 **cariestevez/cariestevez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.